mb5357/Gotta_graph_em_all/serg_working_file.md

 we reject the null hypothesis that there is no linear relationship between the exposure and outcome of interest.

+## A Two-Sample T-Test of Dual-Type vs Single-Type Pokémons

 ``` r
 # serg - running two sample t test to explore whether dual-type pokemon have statistical advantages over single-type ones
 poke_2tt = poke_tidy |>